 The PDU Set Integrated Handling Information (PSIHI) indicates whether all PDUs of the PDU Set are needed for the usage of the PDU Set by the application layer in the receiver side.
 PSIHI is an optional parameter.

+When the PSIHI is available, the PSIHI is not applied in uplink direction if the SMF indicates the PDU Set handling is not applied in the uplink direction.